angular/angular/docs/TRIAGE_AND_LABELS.md

 PRs also have additional label categories that should be used to signal their state.

-Every triaged PR must have a `PR action` label assigned to it:
+Every triaged PR must have a `action: *` label assigned to it:

-* `PR action: discuss`: Discussion is needed, to be led by the author.
+* `action: discuss`: Discussion is needed, to be led by the author.
   * _**Who adds it:** Typically the PR author._
   * _**Who removes it:** Whoever added it._
-* `PR action: review` (optional): One or more reviews are pending.
+* `action: review` (optional): One or more reviews are pending.
 The label is optional, since the review status can be derived from GitHub's Reviewers interface.
   * _**Who adds it:** Any team member.
 The caretaker can use it to differentiate PRs pending review from merge-ready PRs._
   * _**Who removes it:** Whoever added it or the reviewer adding the last missing review._
-* `PR action: cleanup`: More work is needed from the author.
+* `action: cleanup`: More work is needed from the author.
   * _**Who adds it:** The reviewer requesting changes to the PR._
   * _**Who removes it:** Either the author (after implementing the requested changes) or the reviewer (after confirming the requested changes have been implemented)._
-* `PR action: merge`: The PR author is ready for the changes to be merged by the caretaker as soon as the PR is green (or merge-assistance label is applied and caretaker has deemed it acceptable manually).
+* `action: merge`: The PR author is ready for the changes to be merged by the caretaker as soon as the PR is green (or merge-assistance label is applied and caretaker has deemed it acceptable manually).
 In other words, this label indicates to "auto submit when ready".
   * _**Who adds it:** Typically the PR author._
   * _**Who removes it:** Whoever added it._

 In addition, PRs can have the following states:

-* `PR state: WIP`: PR is experimental or rapidly changing.
+* `state: WIP`: PR is experimental or rapidly changing.
 Not ready for review or triage.
   * _**Who adds it:** The PR author._
   * _**Who removes it:** Whoever added it._
-* `PR state: blocked`: PR is blocked on an issue or other PR.
+* `state: blocked`: PR is blocked on an issue or other PR.
 Not ready for merge.
   * _**Who adds it:** Any team member._
   * _**Who removes it:** Any team member._